Minor

 Business, Economic, and/or Policy Options (3 credits)

-- Other courses that examine energy and/or climate change through the lens of economics, business, and/or policy may be used instead of ENER 30131.
-Examples of options for Fall ‘23 include ACCT 30160, ACCT 40160, MGTO 30715, MGTO 30730, MGTO 30800, ECON 40150, ENER 40405, MGA 60206, POLS 43001, POLS 30048, HESB 43899, PHYS 20063, POLS 40491, AMST 30105, HIST 30105, POLS 30242, and CBE 40425.
+- Examples of other options offered in the past include ACCT 30160, ACCT 40160, MGTO 30715, MGTO 30730, MGTO 30800, ECON 40150, ENER 40405, MGA 60206, POLS 43001, POLS 30048, HESB 43899, PHYS 20063, POLS 40491, AMST 30105, HIST 30105, POLS 30242, and CBE 40425.
+Spring '24 options will be listed soon.

 Electives (9 credits)